‘The heat is on’... Spice things up a bit by growing your own chillies this season.

 Pruning

-When harvesting it is best to cut the fruit form the plants rather than pulling as this may cause the branch to break.
+When harvesting it is best to cut the fruit from the plants rather than pulling as this may cause the branch to break.

 General Care